levipe01/FEC-Modules-PLevin/README.md

-# Sho Smart - Similar Products Microservice
+# Shop Smart - Similar Products Microservice
 A clone of an Amazon product page.

 ![](CloneAzonDemo.gif)